 Dedications are made in honor or in memory of another person.
 You can enable dedications in the donation process by checking the box that says, “Show the option to make a dedication with their donation.”

-When a nonprofit has turned on dedications, the donor will be able to choose whether they’d like to dedicate their donation on the first page of the checkout process.
-On the next screen, the will be able to enter the information for their dedication.
+When a nonprofit has turned on dedications, the donor will be able to choose whether they’d like to dedicate their donation on the first section of the checkout process.
+Once a donor selects "Add a dedication" a dedication area will be added below where they can enter the information for their dedication.

 The dropdown menu for “Dedicated To” looks like this: